List of The Young and the Restless characters introduced in the 1980s: Farren Connor

 Lauren told Paul about her trip to Minneapolis with Andy.
 She admitted that Farren's story was true and that were no leads as to her real identity other than a burned powder compact which survived the fire.
 Nevertheless, Lauren suspected that Farren might not want to regain her memory.
 Andy also wondered whether Farren left Minneapolis so quickly after her recovery to flee from her past.
 Farren paid Lauren a visit who then showed her the powder compact but it did not trigger any memories for her.
 Lauren planned a dinner party for Andy and Farren.
 Unbeknownst to anyone, Farren had left town.
 Andy told Lauren and Paul that Farren was missing.
 Soon after Farren returned and announced she was ready to face her past.
 Farren's recent disappearance fueled Lauren's mistrust again.
 She called Diane and told her not to give up hope on Andy.
 Farren arrived at the hospital for an intensive medical evaluation.
 Farren had medical tests.
 In another room of the hospital, Lauren paid her psychic, Tamra Logan, a visit.
 Lauren handed Tamra Farren's powder compact and asked for her insight.
 Lauren told Diane that if Farren regained her memory it could easily break up her and Andy.
 At the hospital, Farren and Andy were waiting for test results.
 After a brief chat with Diane, Lauren went to the hospital where Andy was anxiously waiting for Farren's test results.
 Dr. Sloan informed Farren that there was no medical reason for her amnesia.
 It was simply a question of time and the right context to trigger her memory.
 Andy proposes to Farren.
 Farren and Andy broke the news of their engagement to Paul, Amy and Nathan Hastings.
 Lauren suggested Diane publish Farren's story in national newspapers to find her relatives.
 Lauren decided to pay a visit to her old friend Gary Thompson, editor at the Genoa City Chronicle.
 Determined to find out about Farren's past, Lauren put a personal ad in the newspaper.
 Andy and Farren decided to have an impromptu wedding at Paul's apartment.
 Paul, Amy and Nathan were by their side.
 Lauren however could not be reached.
 Across town, Lauren informed Diane that she set their plan in motion and pretty soon someone would react to the newspaper articles and unveil Farren's identity.
 Lauren was shocked to learn that Farren and Andy had married.
 Andy arrived home and found an unexpected visitor in bed; a naked Diane.
 When Farren showed up, Diane hurried to hide herself.
 Lauren unsuccessfully tried to pull the article on Farren now that she and Andy were married.
 The ménage à trois at Andy's was cut short when Farren showed a shocked Diane her wedding band.
 Lauren received news that the article on Farren had gotten feedback from Minnesota.
-This unexpected move didn't change Diane's mind, though: The former Mrs. Richards had decided to go back to London despite Lauren's pleas to stay.
+This unexpected move did not change Diane's mind, though: The former Mrs. Richards had decided to go back to London despite Lauren's pleas to stay.
 Andy and Farren basked in their newlywed happiness.